 Addressing local specific needs

-Relationships are also established with local authorities, such as the mayoral office, municipal authorities, local charities or education and health related institutions, in order to identify other projects that would benefit the whole community and in which Gildan could bring added value.
+Relationships are also established with local authorities, such as the mayoral office, municipal authorities, local charities or education and health related institutions, in order to identify other projects that would benefit the whole community and in which Gildan could bring an added value.

 Measuring Gildan’s direct and indirect economic impact